DeepWok/mase/docs/masert/README.md

 | GPU (Generic)  | ✅                     | ❌             |
 | NVIDIA GPU     | ✅                     | ✅             |

+ONNXRT offers  extensive hardware support, accommodating not just NVIDIA GPUs but also CPUs, AMD GPUs, and other accelerators, thus it is an ideal choice if you're working without a NVIDIA GPU.
+Additionally, ONNXRT has high interoperability, allowing for model conversions through the ONNX framework, such as from PyTorch to TensorFlow.
+However, NVIDIA has significantly optimized TensorRT specifically for their devices, achieving higher throughput and lower latency compared to ONNXRT.

 ##  <img src="https://raw.githubusercontent.com/unifyai/unifyai.github.io/main/img/externally_linked/related_work/vendor_specific_apis/tensorrt.png" width="20" height="20"> TensorRT

 **Module Support**